jim-collier/x9git/project/backlog.md

 #### Done - Features and enhancements

+- ✅ Code Review 20260818 item 14: skip the identity network probe when no identity block will print.
+	- Every token-configured run paid a live `gh api user` round trip; `br list`, `account list` and bare `pr` never show what it feeds.
+	- One predicate now answers "does this run reach the identity block", and both the probe and the later prime read it.
+	- Measured with an account configured: `br list` 12 -> 11 spawns, `account list` 14 -> 11, `repo url` 13 -> 10.
+The one dropped from each is the network call.

+- ✅ Code Review 20260818 item 15: cache the handful of git answers asked repeatedly per run.
+	- Origin's url, the current branch, upstream state, ahead/behind, git's ssh command, the context directory and the terminal width are each asked once now.
+	- Ahead and behind came from two separate calls asking git the same thing; one call answers both.
+	- Invalidated centrally by the runners that execute a step, not by each writer by hand - a step is exactly what can make an answer stale, and a future one gets it for free.
+	- Measured: `status` 20 -> 17 spawns, `sync` 32 -> 25, `pullcom` 28 -> 24.

+- ✅ Code Review 20260818 item 16: two per-branch spawn loops left in `br prune`.
+	- The survey's remote-existence check was already answered by the merged map beside it, and the delete loop re-verified the same target refs once per branch.
+	- Dropping the verify costs nothing: merge-base against a ref that has gone fails, which is the same answer.
+	- Measured on five merged branches: 69 -> 52 spawns, and the gap widens with the branch count.

+- ✅ Code Review 20260818 item 17: least-surprise paper cuts, one sweep.
+	- `release` with nothing new exits 1 where every sibling's nothing-to-do exits 0 - and the About text promises idempotent re-runs.
+	- `gitsby -q` alone: "Unknown command ''" instead of help.
+	- `pr <n> extra` is the one place a trailing argument is silently ignored.
+	- `pr create` with an unquoted title doesn't give the quote-your-message hint `pullcom` gives.
+	- `repo clone owner/name` fails only after confirmation; `create`/`connect` both accept the shorthand.
+	- "yes" at the y/n prompt aborts.
+	- An option typed between `raw` and the tool is called an unknown subcommand.
+	- All seven fixed.
+Nothing-to-do is a success for `release` too; a command list answers a bare option; `pr` refuses its trailing argument and hints at quoting; `repo clone` takes `owner/name` before the plan, not after; `yes` is a yes; an option before the tool says where ours go.
+	- The overflow message picked up the quote-it hint as well - the ceiling is four slots, so an unquoted message of three words or more never reached the per-command hint.

+- ✅ Code Review 20260818 item 18: dead code and stale comments, one sweep.
+	- Unreachable option-value arm plus its dead variable in the parser; two dead branches in the prompt helper; an empty-message fallback nobody passes; a handover error message a preceding check makes unreachable; a comment describing a superseded key-splitting contract; a near-verbatim duplicated comment in main.
+(The prune survey's redundant re-check went with item 16.)
+	- All six gone.
+The handover kept its branch but not its claim: it named a cause the preceding check had already ruled out, so it reports what actually failed.
+	- Also found: the three help printers each returned early under `-q`, which is why `-q --help` printed nothing.
+Removed with item 17's bare-option fix.

+Go port, round one.
+Rationale and route: `design_docs/20260813_golang-port.md`.
+Work top to bottom; everything happens on branches off `gover`, nothing touches the scripted implementations yet.

+- ✅ Go scaffolding.
+	- Module, `src-go/` tree, builds from the Linux cicd engine.
+	- Version is a build-time value, not a line in the source.
+	- Done: stub binary that owns only `version`; test stage builds it fresh each run, dev builds carry the git-describe version.

+- ✅ Third suite leg in test.bash for the Go binary.
+	- Mirrors the pwsh leg: a shim path, same fixture, same checks.
+	- Skipped when no binary exists; failures don't fail cicd until the leg is expected to pass everything.
+Pass counts print either way so progress is visible per run.
+	- Done: leg prints its own counts and stays out of the totals and the exit code.
+First run 162/279 - the passing side is mostly refusals a stub satisfies, so the failed count is the real distance.

+- ✅ Go tooling in the lint stage.
+	- gofmt, go vet, staticcheck.
+Shellcheck and PSScriptAnalyzer keep covering the pipeline and installers.
+	- Done: stage 1 runs gofmt (list mode) and go vet as gates, staticcheck when installed.
+Keyed off `src-go/` existing, no globs, so nothing to mirror in the Windows settings yet.
+Verified the gate fails a misformatted file by name.

+- ✅ Port the shared layer first.
+	- Argument parsing, output helpers, and the process runner.
+Commands run from an argument list, no shell between.
+	- Config read (`.shcl` stays flat and hand-parsed for now) and account resolution, same order and same env-only application.
+	- Done: one file per concern in `src-go/`. `raw git`/`raw gh` shipped with it as the layer's first consumer, proving the whole chain - prescan, config, resolution, env-only application, hand-over - against the real suite.
+Verified side by side with the bash build: same messages, same credential helper, same commit identity.
+Leg moved 162/279 -> 182/259; the one new-code failure is the `--` check handing the go leg the PowerShell spelling, which is the known leg-name sweep in the command-slice item.

+- ✅ Port a first command slice: `version`, `help`, `status`, `br list`.
+	- Read-only commands, so the suite leg starts passing real checks with no mutation risk.
+	- Note: any command named in an error message or help must be one the parser accepts.
+	- Done: help/version/status/br list, plus the full command-sort validation so every known command refuses bad arguments with the script's own message before saying it isn't built yet.
+Status carries the whole identity block (account, config-ignored, SSH probe, author) and the capped change/incoming lists.
+Verified byte-identical against the bash build across status, br list, help, and every refusal path. test.bash leg-name branches now split pwsh from everyone else; the leg moved 182/259 -> 236/202, and every remaining failure in this area is prep leaning on a command from the next slice.

+- ✅ Port the remaining read paths: `br prune` preview, `pr list`, default-branch resolution.
+	- Done: `br prune` runs its whole survey and shows the real plan (including the empty-plan answers and the keep reasons); only the deleting half still says it isn't built.
+Bare `pr` lists and `pr <n>` views with diff; create/ok wait for the writers, and pr's argument shapes refuse with the script's messages.
+Default-branch resolution itself landed with the previous slice - what this adds is the refusal gate for commands that need a confirmable branch.
+Config-file errors now match the scripts' one-trailing-blank shape (they throw inside a command substitution there).
+All verified byte-identical against the bash build; the leg moved 236/202 -> 249/189, and every remaining failure in these areas needs the mutating half.

+Same review, 20260819.
+These are shape and process rather than defects.

 - ✅ The demo gif demonstrates an account changing on a partial folder match higher in the path.
 	- Folder-based accounts are the headline feature and the demo never showed them.
 Three scenes were added to the end of the existing demo rather than made into a second gif, so the one loop tells the whole story.
 	- The throwaway world now has two repos in trees that differ from their first folder down, and a gitsby config matching on `github.com/acme-corp` and `github.com/mika-rivers`.
 Different roots are the point: a shared root would not show that the match is a run of folder names rather than a prefix.